 - Police statements.
-An officer who visited you recently because of a domestic violence call may be willing to write up a declaration or statement about what he or she saw.
+Officers who visited you relatively recently because of a domestic violence call might be willing to write up a declaration or statement about what they saw.
 This will likely contain more useful detail than a police report.

 - Transcripts of emergency calls.
-If you called 911 or an equivalent emergency number, a recording of this was likely made, and later written out.
+If you called 911 or an equivalent emergency number, a recording of this was likely made, and possibly can be printed out.
 These are typically available to the public, after providing information about the date and time and paying a fee.

 - Court orders (restraining, stay away, or protection).
 If you were able to get a court order stating that your abuser was to stay away from you, this is excellent evidence of abuse.
 By providing some personal information, you should be able to obtain a copy.
-Or, if a lawyer helped you obtain that order, ask him or her for a copy.
+Or, if a lawyer helped you obtain that order, ask the lawyer's office for a copy.

 - Recent medical report about long-term injuries.
 Even if you didn't go to a doctor at the time of the abuse, a doctor might be able to examine you now and write up a report about long-term injury to your body that you have suffered, such as facial alterations or a limp.